Serechops/Serechops-Stash/README.md

 # Serechops-Stash
 An Index page for all Stash related plugins.
+Please add this index as a new source in Stash: https://serechops.github.io/Serechops-Stash/index.yml

 # Renamer: